Circular arc

 A circular arc is the arc of a circle between a pair of distinct points.
-If the two points are not directly opposite each other, one of these arcs, the minor arc, subtends an angle at the centre of the circle that is less than π radians (180 degrees); and the other arc, the major arc, subtends an angle greater than π radians.
+If the two points are not directly opposite each other, one of these arcs, the minor arc, subtends an angle at the center of the circle that is less than π radians (180 degrees); and the other arc, the major arc, subtends an angle greater than π radians.
 The arc of a circle is defined as the part or segment of the circumference of a circle.
 A straight line that connects the two ends of the arc is known as a chord of a circle.
 If the length of an arc is exactly half of the circle, it is known as a semicircular arc.